 Delta is one of the major airlines operating majorly in the US and over all the continents in the world.
-Along with your flying, Delta with the Delta Airlines Pet Travel Policy allows you to bring your furry companion with you in the cabin.
-If they are a little big, you can still carry them in the cargo.
+Along with your flying companions, who are cute furry friends, Delta Airlines pet travel policy will carve a pathway for you to bring them onboard with you in the cabin.
+If they are a little big, you can still transit them in the cargo.
 No matter where you carry your pet, they are required to fit in the carrier and have a proper certification for vaccination.
-The rest of the details you will learn in this article below.
+The rest of the details on how to carry and book your pets are in this article below.

 Delta Airlines Pet Travel Policy and Rules

 Delta Airlines welcomes pets on board, recognizing that they are an important part of many families.
-The airline allows small dogs, cats, and household birds to travel in the cabin for a one-way fee, collected at check-in.
+For a one-way fee collected at check-in, only small dogs, cats, and household birds are allowed to travel in the cabin.
 To ensure the safety and comfort of all passengers, including pets, the airline has set forth the Delta Airlines pet travel policy:

-• One pet is permitted per kennel, with exceptions for a female cat or dog traveling with her un-weaned litter or two pets of the same breed and size between 8 weeks and 6 months old, provided they fit into a single kennel and are compatible.
+- Usually only one pet is permitted per kennel, exceptionally in the case of a female cat or dog traveling with her un-weaned litter, or two pets of the same breed and size between 8 weeks and 6 months old, provided they fit into a single kennel and are compatible.

-• Delta also emphasizes that failure to comply with all pet policies may result in the loss of the ability to travel with your pet on future flights.
+- Delta also warns you that failure to comply with all pet policies may result in denial of your boarding and the loss of the ability to travel with your pet on future flights.

 If you are traveling with your pets in the cabin, you are not allowed to select the various seats for your pets.
 This is due to some security concerns and the well-being of other passengers.
 So here are the seats you are not allowed to select: